databrickslabs/cicd-templates/README.md

 - Add all requirements from `--requirements-file` (default: `requirements.txt`)
 - Create a new job or adjust existing job if the given job name exists.

-Important thing about referencing local files is that you can also reference arbitrary local files.
+Important thing about referencing is that you can also reference arbitrary local files.
 This is very handy for `python_file` section.
 In the example above, the entrypoint file and the job configuration will be added to the job definition and uploaded to `dbfs` automatically.
 No explicit file upload is needed.

 ## Kudos